-In Year 1 and Year 2, the children are introduced to a wide range of writing genres.
-Creative writing is fostered through role play and storytelling.
-Examples of excellent writing are explored allowing children to access books on their iPads and in print.
-Writing tasks can be produced using pencil and paper, eBooks or even as iMovies.
+In Year 1 and Year 2, the children are introduced to a wide range of writing genre, including recount writing, postcards, traditional tales, poetry and non-fiction texts.
+Creative writing is inspired through role play and storytelling and is extensively modelled by staff.
+Examples of excellent writing are explored using the wordsmith resources, which allow the children to access books and interactive resources on their iPads.
+Children also explore real books and the work of poets, such as Michael Rosen, when developing their creative writing skills.
+Writing tasks can be written individually, through paired activities or as a whole class and may be presented using pencil and paper, eBooks or even as iMovies.

-In Year 3—Year 6, the English curriculum follows the Wordsmith scheme.
+In Year 3—Year 6, the English curriculum follows the Wordsmith Scheme.
 Influenced and inspired by the former children’s laureate, Michael Rosen, and endorsed by Michael Morpurgo, it has been designed to ignite children’s interest in reading, communication and language.
 Through this exciting and creative scheme, pupils gain an understanding of the views and styles of different authors and poets, using a variety of resources, including novels, non-fiction, poetry anthologies and short films.
-As well as improving their literacy skills in all the traditional ways, children are involved in many different speaking and listening activities, including drama, games and role play.
+Using technology such as iPads, children can access eBooks, enhance their learning and find a variety of new and exciting ways to present their work.
+Technology offers access to the curriculum and a wide variety of exciting resources.
+As well as improving literacy skills in all the traditional ways and covering all elements of the national curriculum, children are involved in many different speaking and listening activities, drama, games and role play.

 Activities are diverse and designed to be both challenging and inclusive.
 Teachers have high expectations of pupil achievement and focus on meeting individual needs, working alongside the Individual Needs Department, where necessary.